 Creating a preset for Cinema RAW Light files

 After adjusting the settings in the Effect Controls panel, right click Canon Cinema RAW Light Source Settings and choose Save Preset.
 This step creates a preset in the Effects panel which can then be applied to CRM files in the Project panel.

 To apply the preset to multiple files, select multiple CRM files and drag the preset onto any of the files.

-If you are shooting in raw with a C200 and Canon’s log gammas, you must be familiar with look-up tables or LUTs.
+If you are shooting in Cinema RAW Light and Canon’s log gammas, you must be familiar with look-up tables (LUTs).

 The new release of Premiere Pro enables you to manage LUTs effectively as there is now a central location for LUTs.
 Put a LUT in that location and it is available to any Adobe application with Lumetri support.

 On mac OS, create this folder:

 LUTs that go into the technical folder are input LUTs, which are used for transforming log footage.
 A different location exists for creative LUTs, such as day-for-night transformation or film stock emulations.
 A common location is available for LUTs to support anyone regardless of who is logged into the computer.
 For more information, see the new features summary of the Premiere Pro documentation.

 The shared LUT location in the new version of Premiere Pro is the recommended way to manage LUTs.
 Putting LUTs directly into the application package has been common hack in the past but doing so can have serious side effects, including the LUT not being rendered at export or an entirely different LUT getting rendered without warning.
 Ensure that you are following the new process.

 Canon has various materials about using Cinema RAW Light and Canon log formats.
 For more information, refer to More like this.